Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/metrics/metrics.md

 - -1 or 1 if vectors are collinear
 - cosine similarity between vectors `[2,0,2]` and `[0,1,0]` is 0.

+Cosine similarity looks at the angle between two vectors, euclidian similarity at the distance between two points.

+Let's say you are in an e-commerce setting and you want to compare users for product recommendations:

+    User 1 bought 1x eggs, 1x flour and 1x sugar.
+    User 2 bought 100x eggs, 100x flour and 100x sugar
+    User 3 bought 1x eggs, 1x Vodka and 1x Red Bull

+By cosine similarity, user 1 and user 2 are more similar.
+By euclidean similarity, user 3 is more similar to user 1.

+200 dimensions space is so, so empty.
+Everything is far from everything else.
+That's why we use cosine similarity - because everything is far from everything else, so if two vectors are pointing in the same direction, that's already pretty good.

+Cosine similarity is generally used as a metric for measuring distance when the magnitude of the vectors does not matter.
+This happens for example when working with text data represented by word counts.
+We could assume that when a word (e.g. science) occurs more frequent in document 1 than it does in document 2, that document 1 is more related to the topic of science.
+However, it could also be the case that we are working with documents of uneven lengths (Wikipedia articles for example).
+Then, science probably occurred more in document 1 just because it was way longer than document 2.
+Cosine similarity corrects for this.

+Text data is the most typical example for when to use this metric.
+However, you might also want to apply cosine similarity for other cases where some properties of the instances make so that the weights might be larger without meaning anything different.
+Sensor values that were captured in various lengths (in time) between instances could be such an example.

 ## Confidence Intervals for ML Models

 K-cross validation gives a good estimate but no CI...